 Back when I was pregnant, slinking through cravings and safe food use advice felt like walking through a maze with my taste buds blindfolded.
 Among the many cravings, one stood out: Bak Kut Teh!

 A comforting and herbaceous soup that has always been my go-to for rainy days and cozy nights.
-I vividly remember sitting in my favorite corner of our local Malaysian restaurant, the steam from the Bak Kut Teh bowl fogging up my glasses, and wondering, “Can I still enjoy this now that I’m expecting?
+I vividly remember sitting in my favorite corner of our local Malaysian restaurant, the steam from the Bah Kut Teh bowl fogging up my glasses, and wondering, “Can I still enjoy this now that I’m expecting?

 My journey with this dish, especially during pregnancy, was more than just about satisfying a craving.
 It, indeed, was a dive into understanding the best thing for me and my twin babies(who were just fetuses, then).